KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 1. Application containers - Includes your code and Environments
 2. Utility containers - contains only environments that can be used in conjuction with the app.

+## Docker Engine

+Docker Engine, often simply referred to as Docker, is the heart of Docker technology, providing the necessary functionality to create and manage container lifecycle.
+Its architecture allows for seamless development, shipment, and running of applications in containers.
+Docker Engine is modular in nature and consists of many modules which help in container lifecycle management:

+1. Containerd - Docker uses containerd as its container runtime.
+Containerd is an industry-standard core container runtime that provides the basic functionality for container execution and management.
+It handles low-level container operations, such as container creation, execution, and deletion.
+2. runC - At the core of containerd is runC, which is the industry-standard container runtime. runC is responsible for spawning and running containers based on OCI (Open Container Initiative) specifications.
+It handles the container lifecycle, including creating and running containers from container images.
+3. libcontainer - Docker initially used libcontainer as its container execution library.
+However, with the development of containerd, libcontainer's functionality was incorporated into containerd.

+## Docker Client

+Docker client is a command-line tool that allows users to interact with the Docker daemon (Docker Engine).
+Users issue commands to the Docker client, which then communicates with the Docker daemon to perform actions like building, running, and managing containers.